harry potter LOCATIONS

 In this cementery you and your family are going to be able to visit the place where J.K Rowling found most of her inspiraion for names: behind Hogwarts’ Professor Minerva McGonagall, there is William McGonagall.
 The character Alastor “Mad Eye” Moody was influenced by the name Mrs. Elizabeth Moodie.
 The marker of Margaret Louisa Scrymgeour Wedderburn, inspired Rufus Scrimgeour, the Minister of Magic in the final Harry Potter book.

-And the grave which in particular is of interest to Harry Potter fans: Thomas Riddell Esquire, who lent his name to Tom Riddle, also known as Lord Voldemort, the greatest villan of the story.
+And the grave which in particular is of interest to Harry Potter fans: Thomas Riddell Esquire, who lent his name to Tom Riddle, also known as Lord Voldemort, one of the greatest villains of our generation.

 5. THEMED AFTERNOON TEA BUS, Edinburgh